Save the date! On June 20th we will host a presentation! More info below!

 Artist-in-Residency Program Aboard the Sailing Vessel Light Observatory #7

-Led by interdisciplinary artist and skipper Natali Blugerman.
+Led by interdisciplinary artist, spatial designer and skipper Natali Blugerman.

 This residency offers artists the opportunity to immerse themselves in the maritime environment and experiment within it.

 Each week-long program serves as a catalyst for learning through hands-on exploration and shared discoveries.
-Every residency will host up to four participants, with special guests occasionally joining to provide in-depth knowledge on that week’s theme.
-The sailing locations will also be thoughtfully selected to align with each theme.
+Every residency hosts up to four participants, with special guests occasionally joining to provide in-depth knowledge on that week's theme and location.
+The sailing routes are also thoughtfully selected to align with it.

 At the end of the season, we will host a presentation in The Hague, where AiR participants can share their creative outcomes.